Do I care if the others lie? Current and future effects of delegation of lying

-Serhiy Kandul and Oliver KirchkampThe aim of this study is to find out why people are telling the truth: is it a desire to respect trust, to avoid losses for others, or a mere distaste for lying per se?
-To answer this question we study a sender-receiver game where it is possible to delegate the act of lying and where it is possible to take pro-social actions in a subsequent dictator game.
-We examine how delegation affects the outcomes of people's current and future ethical decisions.
-We find that non-trivial fraction of participants delegate the decision.
-However, delegation is associated with higher transfers in the subsequent dictator game
+Serhiy Kandul and Oliver KirchkampIn this study we want to find out how people behave in a situation where they can themselves lie or they can share the responsibility for lying with others.
+To answer this question we study a sender-receiver game followed by a dictator game.
+It is possible to delegate the act of lying in the sender-receiver game and take pro-social actions in the subsequent dictator game.
+We examine how delegation affects the outcomes of current and future ethical decisions.
+We find that a non-trivial fraction of participants delegate their decision and delegation is associated with higher transfers in the subsequent dictator game.

 JEL: C72, D82

 - Here is the most recent version of the working paper as of 18 March 2018.

 - On 19 March 2018, the paper has been accepted for publication by the Journal of Behavioral and Experimental Economics.